-The self excited loop was first presented by Delayen [3] and has been used since for control of superconducting accelerator structures.
+The self excited loop was first presented by Delayen [3] and has been used for control of superconducting structures in many accelerators.
 The heavy ion accelerators at Argonne, JAEA Tokai, Canberra and the electron accelerator at Darmstadt both use an analog version of the SEL.
-It is principally used for structures operated cw, with external Q's above 1×10^7 , but can be used for any resonant structure.
+It is principally used for structures operated cw, with external Q's above 1x10, but can be used for any resonant structure.
 Figure 1 shows a block diagram of an SEL.
 In its simplest form it is an oscillator (amplifier driving a resonant circuit) with positive feedback.
 In this form it will naturally track the cavity frequency given that the amplifiers bandwidth is sufficiently larger than the cavity bandwidth.
 Amplitude control is obtained by limiting the feedback amplitude and then providing an external set point which can be compared to the cavity signal for additional amplitude control.
 The circuit can be phase-locked to a reference by comparing the cavity signal to the reference and feeding back into the SEL.
-The phase angle forces the loop frequency and phase to lock to the reference.
+The phase angle forces the loop phase to lock to the reference phase.
 This is best done adding a signal in quadrature instead of simply introducing a phase shift.
 The cavity frequency must be tuned close enough to the reference such that the amplifier does not saturate.
-Optimally for RF power reasons this is less than half a cavity bandwidth.
+Optimally this is accomplished, in the absence of beam loading, when the loaded bandwidth is twice the amount of detuning (static and dynamic) that needs to be compensated.